Tuesday, September 27, 2016

 Related: Establishing a Morning Routine

-enjoying Juli's long nap in the late morning.
+enjoying my little one's long nap in the late morning.
 I have time to actually think.
 If you have toddlers, you know what a relief it is to think. ;)

 recommending the book Boundaries in Marriage to those who are married or looking to be married.
 I read it a couple of weeks ago.
 I picked it up after having read Boundaries at the beginning of the year (which was like free therapy.
 Well, actually it was therapy for $1.
 My friend Denise picked it up at the library for me).
 Boundaries in Marriage is written by the same authors.
 I'm still rereading Boundaries and looking to share a more in-depth review of it on my blog in the future.